Lorenz29/anon-ar/README.md

 ## Specification

+- Extract data from QR code and parse it
+- Verify the RSA signature of the hashed data
-- Extract data from QR code and verify it's signed by ReNaPer using the public key
+- Verify it's signed by ReNaPer using the public key
--
+- Extract fields from signed data
-- Use payload data to generate the proofs (E.G: Proof of Personhood)
+- Generate the proofs (e.g. Proof of Personhood)

+### Inputs

+- Signature (private)
+- Signed Data (private)
+- Public Key (public)
+- signalHash (public)

+### Outputs

+- userNullifier
+- identityNullifier
+- timestamp
+- pubKeyHash
--
+- signalHash

 ## Law